craftcms/docs/docs/nitro/2.x/how-nitro-works.md

 | `/Users/oli/dev/my-project/web`        | `/app/web`           |
 | `/Users/oli/dev/my-project/web/assets` | `/app/web/assets`    |

-This is what happens by default; if you configure your Nitro site with a higher path and deeper webroot…
+This is what happens by default; if you configure your Nitro site with a higher path and deeper web root…

 ```yaml
 path: ~/dev